bomeejung/newco-tips/from-0-to-1/new-york-llc.md

 ---
-description: >-
+title: New York LLC
+parent: From 0 to 1
+has_children: false
+nav_order: 2
+---
 NYS's Department of State website is really great and easy to use, and hopefully any future iterations will be even better.
 If any links are broken, just go to the NYS DOS website (https://dos.ny.gov)
----

 # New York LLC